SebasRibeiro/intro-to-github/PROFILE.md

-Welcoma to my GitHub profile!
+Welcome to my GitHub profile!